Trump’s Dinner At Trump International Hotel In Washington, D.C. – President’s Visit No. 57 To A Trump Property

-President Donald Trump headed out to dinner on Saturday, July 29, and Trump’s destination wasn’t a surprise for folks who know the places Trump likes to frequent.
+President Donald Trump headed out to dinner on Saturday, July 29, and his destination wasn’t a surprise for folks who know the places he likes to frequent.
 In the midst of scandalous accusations from a former White House employee about Trump Model Management allegedly being an organization that brought young Russian girls into the U.S. based on fake credentials that increased their age, news is breaking about President Trump having dinner at Trump International Hotel in Washington, D.C.

 As seen in the below tweet from CBS News White House Correspondent Mark Knoller, President Trump was joined at dinner by Steve Mnuchin, the Secretary of the Treasury, and Secretary of Commerce Wilbur Ross.
 Another tweet below notes that Trump’s Saturday night visit to the Trump International Hotel counts as visit No. 57 to a Trump property since he became president.